jhermann/ice-creamery/README.md

 into the template spreadsheet [Ice-Cream-Recipes.fods](https://github.com/jhermann/ice-creamery/blob/main/recipes/Ice-Cream-Recipes.fods), containing live formulas.
-Just load both files into *Calc* and copy the ingredient rows in the CSV documents to the FODS one.
+Just load both files into *Calc* and copy the ingredient rows in the CSV document to the FODS one.

-This allows you to replace the nutritional information with the one for the brands you can buy locally, or experiment with alternatives and a different composition.
+This allows you to replace the nutritional information with the values of the brands you can buy locally, or experiment with alternatives and a different composition.

 I did not test if Excel can read the FODS format properly,